Flirting in the Digital Age: Sliding into DMs Like a Pro

 • He shares a meme: “This is gold.
 Are you always this good at finding memes?”

-Context makes your message feel organic rather than forced.
+Context makes your message feel organic instead of forced.

 2. Keep It Light and Fun